 Diversity in engineering means engaging the best minds of the profession, which includes women, Indigenous peoples and internationally educated professionals.
 Increased diversity and inclusivity within the engineering workforce provides significant benefits to Canadians by delivering a solution to overcoming skills shortages, increasing innovation capacity and providing a greater return on human resource investment.
 Engineers Canada strongly believes that diversity and inclusion within engineering will ensure the sustainability of the profession and its ability to understand the public it serves.

 Canada has a strong demand for engineering now and well into the future.
 Engineers Canada is working with the provincial and territorial engineering regulators to ensure that the engineering profession reflects the demographics of Canadian society and continues to meet the needs of the Canadian economy.

-Engineers Canada’s diversity and inclusivity work is driven by its Strategy for a Sustainable Profession.
-This Strategy entails building partnerships and relationships to deliver relevant activities, services and initiatives for individuals at various stages of their engineering career—from first finding their love for science, technology, engineering and math (STEM) subjects, to choosing to study engineering at the university level, to continuing on the path to earn their engineering license, and to ensuring that they remain within the profession to become an experienced engineer and an engineering leader.
+Engineers Canada’s diversity and inclusivity work is driven by strong partnerships.
+This entails building alliances and relationships to deliver relevant activities, services, and initiatives for individuals at various stages of their engineering career—from first finding their love for science, technology, engineering and math (STEM) subjects, to choosing to study engineering at the university level, to continuing on the path to earn their engineering license, and to ensuring that they remain within the profession to become an experienced engineer and an engineering leader.